-It is recommended, although optional, to set the /opt/OSELAS.Toolchain-2011.02.0/arm-cortexa9-linux-gnueabi directory and its contents as read-only to prevent accidental modifications to the toolchain.
+It is recommended, although optional, to set the /opt/OSELAS.Toolchain-2011.11.1/arm-cortexa8-linux-gnueabi directory and its contents as read-only to prevent accidental modifications to the toolchain.

-3 Board Setup-phyCORE-OMAP44XX
+3 Board Setup-phyCORE-AM335x

-The phyCORE-OMAP44XX comes pre-flashed with MLO, barebox, Linux kernel, and root filesystem.
+The phyCORE-AM335x comes pre-flashed with MLO, barebox, linux kernel, and root filesystem.
 After the device is out of the box and setup, simply applying power will boot the pre-installed images from NAND flash.
-If for any reason it is necessary to re-flash example images, they are located on the PHYTEC America FTP [here].